-The rules apply to all zones The rules apply to all zones except Te Maika precinct (PREC7) The rules apply to all zones except the rural production zone & Aria settlement zone Rule Outstanding natural features Outstanding natural landscapes Landscapes of high amenity value Karst overlay NFL- R6. at is less than or eq to 50,000 litres or le nt and/or has a capacity PER: Category A,F NC: Category B,C,D,E PER N/A see zone rules N/A see zone rules NFL- R7.
-Any tank or silo that is greater than 3.2 m in height and/or has a capacity greate than 50,000 litres.
-RDIS: Category A,F NC: Category B,C,D,E RDIS N/A see zone rules N/A see zone rules Where the activity status is RDIS, the matters over which discretion is restricted are: (a) The location, scale, materials and colour of the tank or silo and whether these factors detract from the outstanding natural feature or the landscape; and (b) The extent to which the structure extends above a ridgeline or coastal headland or dominates an outstanding natural feature or the landscape; and (c) Whether the structure is setback from riparian and coastal margins; and (d) The protection of existing vegetation and/or mitigation/enhancement planting to assist the visual integration; and (e) The location, timing of construction, design and density of soil disturbance and vegetation removal activities; and (f) Measures to avoid, remedy or mitigate adverse effects of the activity on the outstanding natural feature or the landscape.

-Note: All buildings and structures, must also comply with NATC-R2, CEH-R1 and CEH-R2.
+The rules apply to all zones The rules apply to all zones except Te Maika precinct (PREC7) all zones except the rural & Aria settlement zone Rule Outstanding natural features Outstanding natural landscapes Landscapes of high amenity value Karst overlay NFL-R6.
+NFL-R6.
+Any tank or silo that is less than or equal to 3.2 m in height and/or has a less than or equal to 50,000 litres or less and/or has a capacity PER: Category A,F NC: Category B,C,D,E PER N/A see zone rules N/A see zone rules NFL-R7.
+NFL-R7.
+Any tank or silo that is greater than 3.2 m in height and/or has a capaci than 50,000 litres. has a capacity greater RDIS: Category A,F NC: Category B,C,D,E RDIS N/A see zone rules N/A see zone rules (a) The location, scale detract from the order detract from the order dominates an outs (b) The extent to which dominates an outs (c) Whether the struct (d) The protection of order visual integration; (e) The location, timin removal activities; e, materials and colour putstanding natural feat ch the structure extend standing natural feature ture is setback from rip existing vegetation and and ng of construction, desi ; and l, remedy or mitigate a of the tank or silo and ture or the landscape; a ls above a ridgeline or o e or the landscape; and parian and coastal marg l/or mitigation/enhance gn and density of soil o and coastal headland or d Note: All buildings and structures, , must also comply with h NATC-R2, CEH-R1 an d CEH-R2.